dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/example3/README.md

 Description of the example
 ==========================
 This example demonstrates an all-electron ground-state calculation with non-periodic boundary conditions and ionic relaxation on Benzamide.
-GGA exchange correlation and Fermi-Dirac smearing temperatrure of 500 K are used.
+PBE exchange correlation and Fermi-Dirac smearing temperatrure of 500 K are used.

 Studies to be performed
 =======================